-The school will develop strategies for ensuring that pupils with health needs or home circumstances that result in additional absences are not unfairly excluded from attendance rewards, e.g. by setting individualised targets.
+- 15.3 The school will acknowledge outstanding attendance and punctuality in the following ways: - Messages home - Certificates - 15.4 The school will develop strategies for ensuring that pupils with health needs or home circumstances that result in additional absences are not unfairly excluded from attendance rewards, e.g. by setting individualised targets.

-II.
-Working with parents to improve attendance
+16.0 Working with parents to improve attendance

-The school will work to cultivate strong, respectful relationships with parents and families to ensure their trust and engagement.
+- 16.1 The school will work to cultivate strong, respectful relationships with parents and families to ensure their trust and engagement.
 Open and honest communication will be maintained with pupils and their families about the expectations of school life, attendance, and performance so that they understand what to expect and what is expected of them.
-The school will liaise with other agencies working with pupils and their families to support attendance, e.g. social services, and health professionals.

-The school will ensure that there are two sets of emergency contact details for each pupil wherever possible to ensure the school has additional options for getting in touch with adults responsible for a pupil where the pupil is absent without notification or authorisation.

-The school will ensure that parents are aware of their legal duty to ensure that their child attends school regularly and to facilitate their child's legal right to a full-time education - parents will be made aware that this means their child must attend school every day that it is open, save for in certain circumstances, e.g. sickness or absences that have been authorised by the headteacher in advance.
+The school will liaise with other agencies working with pupils and their families to support attendance, e.g. social services, and health professionals. - 16.2 The school will ensure that there are two sets of emergency contact details for each pupil wherever possible to ensure the school has additional options for getting in touch with adults responsible for a pupil where the pupil is absent without notification or authorisation. - 16.3 The school will ensure that parents are aware of their legal duty to ensure that their child attends school regularly and to facilitate their child's legal right to a full-time education parents will be made aware that this means their child must attend school every day that it is open, save for in certain circumstances, e.g. sickness or absences that have been authorised by the headteacher in advance.
 The school will regularly inform parents about their child's levels of attendance, absence, and punctuality, and will ensure that parents are aware of the benefits that regular attendance at school can have for their child educationally, socially, and developmentally.
-In this school this is done by arranging meetings with parents, sharing of attendance certificates, information sharing on the website, signposting parents to relevant information/websites, distribution of GCC attendance leaflet, distribution of Is My Child too Ill for School?
-(DFE) and engaging outside agencies, such as Early Help and the Inclusion Team.
+In this school this is done by

+- School Ping

+- Face to Face meetings

+- Phone calls

+- Letters

-If a pattern of absence becomes problematic, the Attendance Lead responsible for attendance will work collaboratively with the pupil and their parents to improve attendance by addressing the specific barriers that prevent the pupil from being able to attend school regularly.
+- 16.4 If a pattern of absence becomes problematic, the Attendance Lead responsible for attendance will work collaboratively with the pupil and their parents to improve attendance by addressing the specific barriers that prevent the pupil from being able to attend school regularly.
 The school will always take into consideration the sensitivity of some of the reasons for pupil absence and will approach families to offer support rather than immediately reach for punitive approaches.

-Where these barriers are related to the pupil's experience in school, e.g. bullying, the Attendance Lead will work with the headteacher and any relevant school staff, e.g. the DSL and SENCO, to address this.
+- 16.5 Where these barriers are related to the pupil's experience in school, e.g. bullying, the Attendance Lead will work with the headteacher and any relevant school staff, e.g. the DSL and SENCO, to address this.
 Where the barriers are outside of the school's control, e.g. they are related to issues within the pupil's family, the Attendance Lead will liaise with any relevant external agencies or authorities, e.g. children's social care or the LA, and will encourage parents to access support that they may need.

-12. Persistent Absence (PA)
+17.0 Persistent absence (PA)